andrebaceti/regen-timescale-db/README.md

 This image works for **postgres:12** and have postgis and timescale extenssion avaiable.

+## License
+This project is under MIT License.

 ## Development and support
 This image was developed by Murabei Data Science to addresss the problem of building test databases for data science.
 It is hard to make unit-test for DS systems and update database as migrations occorur.